-We've launched a campaign urging people to `Speak Up’ and tell us what you know if you have suspicions about child sexual exploitation.
+We've launched a campaign urging people to 'Speak Up' on suspicions of child sexual exploitation.

 We're highlighting how these perpetrators work, be that individually or as a group.
 They may also fit into certain ‘categories’ of offender; The Hook, The Predator, The Coordinator.

 These offenders often display a level of control with a child or young person, as part of the grooming process or when committing criminal acts.
 They will try to control through violence, intimidation, persuasion or aggression.
 It often begins by befriending young people, who do not see themselves as victims of a crime.

 “For too long this issue has been something of a taboo.
 Child sexual exploitation has a terrible effect on the victims, and the abusers are often skilled at covering their tracks and hiding their grooming behaviour.

 "Our campaign is aimed at urging public awareness and giving us any information you have, 100% anonymously.
 It might be that the perpetrator is a neighbour, a colleague, or a family friend.
 We guarantee that no one will ever know you contacted us.
 Speak up and help protect children and young people.”

 Look out for on-street sexual offenders working at three different levels:

 Usually younger attractive males who have the ability to impress potential victims with cars, money, lifestyle etc. They may pose as a 'boyfriend' before passing the victim on to others.